Putting Tyk Through its Paces

 Tyk is a pretty performant proxy – and it’s adding very little overhead to the requests, keeping performance steady and ensuring that requests get through without causing a fuss.
 But most importantly, even when Tyk is doing nothing it is still doing work, it’s recording analytics.

-Now let’s look at a real test, with Tyk actually doing some of the activities you would expect from an API gateway, under some decent load, with a representative number of client tokens.
-The activities we are evaluating here are on a closed API, and we want to see the gateway:
+Now let’s look at a real test, with Tyk actually doing some of the activities you would expect from an API Gateway, under some decent load, with a representative number of client tokens.
+The activities we are evaluating here are on a closed API, and we want to see the Gateway:

 Most importantly, we can see that Tyk is performing swimmingly (remember, this is a $20 server!), in this test we expect there to be resource limitations to be hit, and for the node to start tweaking out during higher load.
-Given these expectations, here we can see that:

 This test had to do a lot more work, for each request, Tyk evaluated the inbound token for its access rights, checked its quota, checked its rate limit was still acceptable and then proxied the request.
 It then recorded the analytics of the request and response and stored that in the database.
 All of that with minimal latency on cheap commodity hardware.